McLaren Health discloses another data breach: 743,131 affected

 The breach exposed the following information: name, Social Security number, driver’s license number, medical information, and health insurance information.

-In total, 743,131 people in the United States were affected, with 25 of those individuals residing in Maine.
-The breach was officially disclosed to the Maine Attorney General’s office on June 20, 2025, and written notifications to affected consumers began on the same day.
+In total, 743,131 people in the United States were affected, including 85 Massachusetts residents, 25 Mainers and 841 Texas residents.
+The breach was officially disclosed to the Maine, Massachusetts, Vermont and Texas Attorney Generals' offices beginning on June 20, 2025, and written notifications to affected consumers began on the same day.

 McLaren Health Care's response